verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 NGINX Ingress Controller.

 ## System Traffic
-System traffic includes all traffic that enters and leaves system pods.
+System traffic includes all traffic that enters and leaves system Pods.

 ### North-South System Traffic
 North-south traffic includes all system traffic that enters or leaves a Kubernetes cluster.